TEST SITE COORDINATOR

 Only Practical Examiners are permitted to request score sheets from International Assessment Institute.
 These must be requested at least two weeks prior to the intended test date.

 Proctors are volunteers who assist the Practical Examiner in the administration of exams.
 The Test Site Coordinator is responsible for assigning one proctor per Practical Examiner to assist during the test.
 Proctors are under the direction of the Practical Examiner during the test administration.
-Proctors may not be candidates waiting to take the Practical Exam.
+Candidates waiting to take the Practical Exam are permitted to serve as Proctors during operator Practical Exams.
+Proctors as to the scope of their responsibilities, which include: